NETWAYS/ansible-collection-elasticstack/CONTRIBUTING.md

 The `Test Documentation` workflow checks that each README matches its `argument_specs.yml` and fails the pull request if they drift apart.

+## Documenting modules

+Modules document themselves through the `DOCUMENTATION`, `EXAMPLES` and `RETURN` blocks in their own file.
+That is the only place, so there is nothing to keep in sync.
+Check your changes with `ansible-doc netways.elasticstack.<module>`.

+Shared code under `plugins/module_utils/` has no such block, because `ansible-doc` does not read it.
+Those functions are described in [plugins/module_utils/README.md](plugins/module_utils/README.md), please keep it current when you change them.

 ## Testing

 Besides testing your change against a real setup, the repository has Molecule scenarios that